-While certain pigmentation can be treated at facial salons, or by using topical creams alone.
-However, lasers remain the most efficient remedy would still be lasers, which are safe when done by a doctor.
+Certain types of pigmentation are sometimes treated at facial salons, or by using topical creams alone.
+However, lasers remain the most efficient remedy when properly done by a doctor.

 Superficial pigments such as epidermal pigmentation can be slightly reduced with facials or creams that has acids or certain chemicals.
 For example, Retinol helps skin cells to turn over faster, which causes lightening of superficial pigmentation.
-Certain creams (Hydroquinone) thins the surface of the skin, and for most cases, pigmentation only appears to be lighter as the skin is temporarily brightened by facials or topical creams.
-This can be a long drawn process as it takes longer using just cream instead of using lasers or a combination treatment.
-Lasers targets and breaks down pigmentation directly.
-Your mileage may vary for topical creams and facials especially if you are not sure what pigmentation you have, and this is why typical treatments may not work for everyone.
+Certain creams (Hydroquinone) thins the surface of the skin.
+For most cases, pigmentation only appears to be lighter as the skin is temporarily brightened.
+Hence, it takes longer using just cream instead of using lasers or a combination treatment.
+Lasers targets and breaks down pigmentation deeper than creams can reach.
+Your mileage may vary for topical creams and facials, especially if you are not sure what pigmentation you have.
+This is why topical treatments may not work for everyone.